 NOTES ABOUT W. M. WILMAN

 Two meetings were of importance in orienting Wilman towards the idea of a photographic project about the Cyclades.
-The first happened on a deserted beach in the archipelago in the late 1990s when an ex President of the United States, joined by many members of his family and a four star general who later became Secretary of State, climbed out of an inflatable boat.
+The first happened on a deserted beach in the archipelago in the late 1990s when a former President of the United States, joined by many members of his family and a man who later became Secretary of State, climbed out of an inflatable boat.